On this page

 If your group chooses to remain unincorporated, it won’t have its own legal status.
 This creates a number of potential issues that you need to be aware of including personal liability of members and other practical difficulties.

-Without a separate legal ‘identity’ for the group (as distinct from the individual people involved in the group) an unincorporated association can’t be sued as a separate body if it incurs a liability or debt.
+Without a separate legal ‘identity’ for the group (as distinct from the individual people involved in the group) an unincorporated association cannot be sued as a separate body if it incurs a liability or debt.
 Instead, individual members of the group could potentially each bear personal responsibility for the group’s liabilities or debts arising from its actions.
-It’s therefore important that each member of a group which chooses not to incorporate is fully aware of the risk of personal liability created through their involvement, especially its key decision makers or members named on contracts.
+It is therefore important that each member of a group which chooses not to incorporate is fully aware of the risk of personal liability created through their involvement, especially its key decision makers or members named on contracts.

 Groups should also consider other practical difficulties that arise from remaining unincorporated, which include:

-• an inability to own or lease property in the group’s name.
+- an inability to own or lease property in the group’s name.
 Proprietary interests will need to be held by an individual member on behalf of the unincorporated group

-• an inability to sue or be sued, or bring a legal action in the group’s name.
+- an inability to sue or be sued, or bring a legal action in the group’s name.
 The relevant members of an unincorporated association may be sued in a dispute involving the unincorporated association, because the unincorporated association itself can't be sued, and

 Most grants from both government or philanthropic trusts and foundations require groups to be incorporated to be eligible – they will not give grants to individuals even if they agree to hold the money on behalf of the group.